cloudfoundry/docs-bosh/content/build-cpi.md

 !!! note
     Since each CPI method call is a separate OS process, simple locking techniques (Ruby's <code>Mutex.new</code> for example) will not work.

----
 ## Rate Limiting {: #rate-limiting }

-Most CPIs have to deal with IaaS APIs that rate limit (e.g. OpenStack, AWS APIs).
-Currently it's the responsibility of the CPI to handle rate-limiting errors, properly catch them, wait and retry actions that were interrupted.
+Most CPIs have to deal with IaaS APIs that rate limit (e.g. OpenStack, AWS).
+Currently it is the responsibility of the CPI to handle rate-limiting errors, properly catch them, wait and retry actions that were interrupted.
 Given that there is no timeout around how long a CPI method can run, it's all right to wait as long as necessary to resume making API calls.
 Though it's suggested to log such information.

----
 ## Debugging {: #debugging }

 It usually useful to get a detailed log of CPI requests and responses from the callee.
 To get a full debug log from `bosh create-env` command set `BOSH_LOG_LEVEL=debug` environment variable.